Spookfu/moddedmc/README.md

  **Vanilla**
  1. Go to the Minecraft Launcher, and launch your preferred version.
 After it has loaded into the Title Screen, exit out of the game.
  1. Go to the [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) Website
- 2. Click on your perferred version and Download the Recommended INSTALLER (If you wish to, you can choose the Latest Installer).
+ 2. Click on your preferred version and Download the Recommended INSTALLER (If you wish to, you can choose the Latest Installer).
 Upon completion open the downloaded file.

   ![image](https://github.com/Spookfu/moddedmc/assets/75686139/34322acb-3c17-41ef-b495-643728718a02)
   ![image](https://github.com/Spookfu/moddedmc/assets/75686139/e3bfd223-a390-47d4-9173-18e2b13d3ee2)